jalacloud/Certifications/SABSA/sabsa foundations.md

 	- Risk performance and policy compliance is communicated and aggregated BOTTOM-UP to the super domain authority by the sub-domain authority in a SABSA domain model.

 ## Section 8 - Domain Concepts
 - #### SABSA Domain Model Concept & Framework
   - __Benefits and Applications of Domain Models__:
     - Reduces complexity & delivers clarity
     - Controls resource segregation & enables information-sharing
     - Strategic concept that associates people with technology with policy
   - __Domain Registration Authority__:
     - Setting policy for domain
+    - Verifying credentials of applicant
     - Establishing authentic indentity of applicant
     - Establishing right to be registered
     - Set operating practices and procedures
     - Revoke registrations
   - __Domain Certification Authority__:
     - Setting credentials issuing (certification)
     - Checking registration and authorisations
     - Publishing credentials and CRLs
     - Providing a chain of trust through hierachies
 - #### Domain Definitions
   - __Security Domain Definition__:
     - A security domain is a set of elements subject to a common security policy defined and owned by a single policy authority
   - __Super Domain Definition__:
     - A super domain is a set of elements subject to a common security policy defined and owned by a single security policy authority that contains one or more compliant subdomains, each with their own specific interpretation of the super domain policy
   - __Subdomain Definition__:
     - A subdomain is a set of elements subject to a security policy defined and owned by a single policy authority, that is derived from, and complies with, the policy of a higher authority
   - __Peer Domain Definition__:
     - Peer domains are subdomains sharing a common super domain policy with which they must comply
     - Super domain = common policy for ALL peer subdomains
     - Each peer domain has a specific compliant policy

+## Section 9 - Time & Performance Management Concepts
+- #### The SABSA Lifecycle
+  - Properties of a Strategic Lifecycle
+    - Strategy:
+      - Setting out __long-term goals__ and plans for reaching those goals
+      - Might have a beginning but never ends
+      - Strategic organisations are in a state of constant change
+    - Tactics:
+      - Setting __medium-term goals__ and plans to achieve those goals
+      - Have both a defined beginning and an end (they 'go-live')
+      - Projects are tactical initiatives towards strategic goals
+      - Alternatively, they address an immediate problem
+    - Operations:
+      - Deals with the __day-to-day__ job of keeping the business running
+      - Based upon repetitive procedures that make up business processes
+      - Developed through tactical projects, which in turn were driven by strategies
+  - __SABSA Lifecycle Principals__:
+    - Strongly business-driven
+      - Regards it as mandatory that security demonstrably supports the business mission
+    - Splits "Plan" into two (strategy & planning, and Design) to gain more granular traceability from business need to technical implementation and security management
+    - "If you cannot measure you cannot manage"
+    - SABSA view is mutually compatible with Deming's "Plan, Do, Check, Act"
+  - __The SABSA Lifecycle Overlay__:
+    - Strategy = Contextual & Conceptual Layers
+    - Tactical = Logical, Physical, & Component Layers
+    - Operations = Security Service Management Matrix

+- #### Through-life Risk Managment Framework
+  - Slide 299

+- #### Process Improvement Framework
+  - Slide 307

+- #### Performance Management Framework
+  - Slide 313
+  - Architecture Measurement Categories
+  -
+- #### Through-life Architecture Vitality Framework
+  - Slide 323

 # F2 Content